| The Editorial Process

 Indian Journal of Physical Therapy and Research favors registration of clinical trials and is a signatory to the Statement on publishing clinical trials in Indian biomedical journals.
 Indian Journal of Physical Therapy and Research would publish clinical trials that have been registered with a clinical trial registry that allows free online access to public.
 Registration in the following trial registers is acceptable: http://www.ctri.in/; http://www.actr.org.au/; http://www.clinicaltrials.gov/; http://isrctn.org/; http://www.trialregister.nl/trialreg/index.asp; and http://www.umin.ac.jp/ctr.
 This is applicable to clinical trials that have begun enrollment of subjects in or after June 2008.
-Clinical trials that have commenced enrollment of subjects prior to June 2008 would be considered for publication in Indian Journal of Physical Therapy and Research only if they have been registered retrospectively with clinical trial registry that allows unhindered online access to public without charging any fees.
+Clinical trials that have commenced enrollment of subjects prior to June 2008 would be considered for publication in Indian Journal of Physical Therapy and Research only if they have been registered retrospectively with clinical trial registry that allows unhindered online access to public.

 | Authorship Criteria

 Authorship credit should be based only on substantial contributions to each of the three components mentioned below: